onflow/monster-maker/cadence/contracts/README.md

 ## Token standards in this folder are not for deployment

 For simplicity we copy the Flow core contract standards into the project folder here.
-This is to mitigate program non-compilation since on-chain contract may be updated at a future time.
+This is to mitigate program non-compilation since on-chain contracts may be updated at a future time.

 Developers should not deploy any of the following as their contract addresses won't be recognized by the eco-system standard on Flow.